 Ruxandra F. Sîrbulescu, PhD

-The Sîrbulescu Laboratory is interested in developing novel cell-based (immuno)therapies for the treatment of chronic wounds and nervous system injuries, as well as in understanding the mechanisms that underlie the capacity of certain cells to initiate and accelerate tissue healing.
+The Sîrbulescu Laboratory is interested in developing novel cell-based (immuno)therapies for the treatment of nervous system injuries and chronic wounds, as well as in understanding the mechanisms that underlie the capacity of certain cells to initiate and accelerate tissue healing.

-A key area of interest in the group is the non-canonical use of mature B lymphocytes as a novel cell-based immunomodulatory therapeutic strategy that can effectively enhance the progression of tissue repair.
+A key area of interest in our group is the non-canonical use of mature B lymphocytes as a novel cell-based immunomodulatory therapeutic strategy that can effectively enhance the progression of tissue repair in multiple contexts, including traumatic brain injury, stroke, and neurodegenerative disease.

-The appropriate characterization of the molecular microenvironment of injured and regenerating tissues is essential for a mechanistic understanding of disease states.
-Current collaborative efforts in the context of diabetes and wound healing focus on developing a prognostic assay based on a combination of mass spectrometry imaging and imaging mass cytometry, that can be used to distinguish molecular signatures characteristic of wounds with good and poor healing prognosis and identify molecular profiles associated with response to treatment.
+In parallel, we are developing novel assays for the characterization of the molecular microenvironment of injured and regenerating tissues.
+Current collaborative efforts in the context of wound healing focus on developing a prognostic assay based on a combination of mass spectrometry imaging and imaging mass cytometry, that can be used to distinguish molecular signatures characteristic of wounds with good and poor healing prognosis and identify molecular profiles associated with response to treatment.

 Dr. Sîrbulescu’s innovative research has been recognized through multiple publications, media articles, patents, and distinctions, including the Melvin Field Innovation Award, and several Excellence in Innovation certificates from Partners Healthcare.